godotengine/godot-website/collections/_article/introducing-reverse-z.md

 We are certain that the vast majority of users will not run into any compatibility breakage.
 For most people this change is all good with no downside.

-You may need to tweak your shaders if you use a custom spatial Shader that:
+You may need to tweak your shaders if you use a custom spatial shader that:

 - Writes to ``POSITION`` in the vertex processor function